swiftlang/swift-evolution/proposals/0431-isolated-any-functions.md

-It would be convenient in some cases to be able to assert that the current synchronous context is already isolated to the isolation of an `@isolated(any)` function, allowing the function to be called without crossing isoaltion.
+It would be convenient in some cases to be able to assert that the current synchronous context is already isolated to the isolation of an `@isolated(any)` function, allowing the function to be called without crossing isolation.
 Similar functionality is provided by the `assumeIsolated` function introduced by [SE-0392][SE-0392].
 Unfortunately, the current `assumeIsolated` function is inadequate for this purpose for several reasons.